Updatable Balanced Index for Fast On-device Search with Auto-selection Model: Introduction

 \myparagraph{Rebuilding Overhead} Updating-intensive operations disrupt the structure of BMKD-trees, hindering efficient access to the latest data points \cite{XuLLXCZLYYYCY23}.
 The tree periodically rebuilds to ensure that queries efficiently retrieve the most recent data points, but the rebuilding process is time-consuming.
 A classical method to improve rebuild efficiency by using the \textit{scapegoat strategy}~\cite{yixi2021}, which involves the parallel rebuilding of sub-trees to achieve balance.
 However, when facing a large volume of real-time insertions, sub-tree rebuilding occurs more frequently, making the strategy less effective.

 \myparagraph{Inconsistent Query Performance} No single search strategy can perform well for all queries.
 For example, in Fig.~\ref{fig:intro}(b), we perform $k$NN queries with two points, $\mathbf{p}_1$ and $\mathbf{p}_2$.
 We use two traversal strategies to explore the search space: Breadth-First Search (BFS) and Depth-First Search (DFS).
 The DFS-based strategy is more efficient for $\mathbf{p}_1$, while the BFS-based strategy is better for $\mathbf{p}_2$.
 This is because the dimensionality and distribution of the dataset have varying effects on the DFS and BFS search efficiency \cite{SternKFH10}.
-Manual selection of optimal strategies is impractical due to lacking a simple and discernible rule \cite{Wolpert1997}.
-A feasible solution to improve selecting optimal strategies' efficiency is using auto-selection models \cite{SONG2012}.
-However, existing auto-selection methods \cite{Abdullah2022, Wang2020} encounter inefficiencies during training sample generation, attributed to the lack of a fast and informative feature extraction method.
+Manual selection of optimal strategies is impractical due to the lack of a simple and discernible rule \cite{Wolpert1997}.
+A feasible solution to improve the efficiency of selecting optimal strategies is using auto-selection models \cite{SONG2012}.
+However, existing models \cite{Abdullah2022, Wang2020} encounter inefficiencies during sample generation, due to the absence of a fast and informative feature extraction method.

 To address these challenges, we propose \UnIS, an \underline{u}pdatable bala\underline{n}ced \underline{i}ndex for fast on-device \underline{s}earch with an auto-selection model.
 It is designed to accelerate both search and update operations for edge data over the BMKD-tree.
 Overall, we make the following contributions in this paper: